zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 | Volume Expansion (resizing) | 2.2 | 1.16 | 1.14 |
 | [Ephemeral Inline Volumes](/portworx-install-with-kubernetes/storage-operations/csi/#ephemeral-inline-volumes-with-csi) | 2.5 | 1.16 | 1.15 |

-Portworx, Inc. does not recommend that you use alpha Kubernetes features in production as the API and core functionality are not finalized.
+{{<companyName>}} does not recommend that you use alpha Kubernetes features in production as the API and core functionality are not finalized.
 Users that adopt alpha features in production may need to perform costly manual upgrades.

 [^1]: Note that only Stork 2.3.0 or later is supported with CSI.